refinedev/refine/documentation/blog/2022-08-18-auth-with-nextauth.md

 ---
-title: NextAuth usage for Google and GitHub authentications in Nextjs apps
+title: NextAuth usage for Google and GitHub authentications in Nextjs
 description: How to implement Google and GitHub authentications in Nextjs apps using NextAuthjs
 slug: nextauth-google-github-authentication-nextjs
 authors: ekekenta_clinton